iterative/dvc/docs/doc.rst

 Installation
 ============

-Operatio system dependent packages is the recommended way of installing DVC.
+Operation system dependent packages is the recommended way of installing DVC.
 However, you can install DVC from Python repositories using **pip** command or install development version from DVC git repository.

 Packages
 ========

 DVC installation packages available for Mac OS, Linux and Windows platforms.
-You can download the packages at https://github.com/dataversioncontrol/dvc/releases/tag/0.8.7.2-travis-macos-release-test
+You can download the packages at https://github.com/dataversioncontrol/dvc/releases/

 Python pip
 ==========